-There shall be an eleven (11) member Technical Advisory Committee ("TAC") consisting of the Municipality's Directors of the Departments of Community Development, Health and Human Services, Port of Anchorage, Public Transportation and the Divisions of Project Management & Engineering and Traffic, or such Director's designees; the ADOT&PF Chief of Central Region Planning and Administrative Services or designee, ADOT&PF Regional Pre-Construction Engineer or designee; the ADEC Manager of the Southcentral Region Air Quality Program, or designee; a representative from the Alaska Railroad Corporation or designee; and a member of the AMATS Air Quality Advisory Committee designated by said Committee.
+There shall be an eleven (11) member Technical Advisory Committee ("TAC") consisting of the Municipality's Directors of the Departments of Planning, Health, Port of Alaska, Public Transportation, Project Management & Engineering and Traffic, or such Director's designees; the ADOT&PF Anchorage Field Office Chief of Planning or designee, ADOT&PF Regional Pre-Construction Engineer or designee; the ADEC Manager of the Southcentral Region Air Quality Program, or designee; a representative from the Alaska Railroad Corporation or designee; and the Energy and Sustainability Manager for the Municipality of Anchorage.
 The Chairman of the TAC shall be the Municipality's Director of Traffic.
-A Vice-Chair shall be the ADOT&PF, Chief of Central Region Planning and Administrative Services to act as the presiding officer on the absence of the chairman.
+A Vice-Chair shall be the ADOT&PF Anchorage Field Office Chief of Planning to act as the presiding officer on the absence of the chairman.
 Each member of the TAC shall have one vote and all actions of the TAC, including recommendations to the Policy Committee, shall be by a majority vote of the total authorized number of members (six or more votes).

 - 5.3.1 The AMATS Technical Advisory Committee is subordinate to and shall report to the AMATS Policy Committee.
-The TAC shall be responsible for the AMATS' transportation plans and programs and air quality plan development, reviews and recommendations to the the Municipal Planning and Zoning Commission AMATS Citizens Advisory Committee, the Assembly and AMATS Policy Committee. - 5.3.2 The Technical Advisory Committee shall:
+The TAC shall be responsible for the AMATS' transportation plans and programs and air quality plan development, reviews and recommendations to the Municipal Planning and Zoning Commission, the Assembly and AMATS Policy Committee. - 5.3.2 The Technical Advisory Committee shall: - (1) Provide assistance and recommendations to the Policy Committee and the Assembly regarding the effects of transportation and air quality plans and programs on the plans of member agencies. - (2) Provide technical assistance, advice and recommendations to the Policy Committee and the Assembly in fulfilling their responsibilities for the continuing, comprehensive and cooperative transportation and air quality planning processes within the Metropolitan Planning Area. - (3) Prepare and maintain the Metropolitan Planning Area's transportation plans, technical studies, joint planning process certification, air quality plan and other transportation and air quality programs.

-- (1) Provide assistance and recommendations to the Policy Committee Municipal Planning and Zoning Commission and the Assembly regarding the effects of transportation and air quality plans and programs on the plans of member agencies. - (2) Provide technical assistance, advice and recommendations to the Policy Committee the Municipal Planning and Zoning Commission and the Assembly in fulfilling their responsibilities for the continuing, comprehensive and cooperative transportation and air quality planning processes within the Metropolitan Planning Area. - (3) Prepare and maintain the Metropolitan Planning Area's transportation plans, technical studies, joint planning process certification, air quality plan and other transportation and air quality programs. - (4) Provide assistance, advice, and periodic reviews of the progress and findings of on-going projects and recommendations to the Policy Committee in its review of Federal and State funded transportation projects and programs.
+(4) Provide assistance, advice, and periodic reviews of the progress and findings of on-going projects and recommendations to the Policy Committee in its review of Federal and State funded transportation projects and programs.

-5.4 Municipality's Planning and Zoning Commission AMATS Citizens Advisory Committee
+5.4 AMATS Community Advisory Committee

-The AMATS Citizens Advisory Committee (CAC) shall be a committee consisting of a cross section of the public and transportation stakeholders in the AMATS planning area.
-The CAC shall provide a public forum for and advisory reports to other AMATS committees and groups and officials in its review and consideration of citizen comments and recommendations on suggested transportation and air quality plans and programs.
+The AMATS Community Advisory Committee (CAC) shall be a committee consisting of a cross section of the public and transportation stakeholders in the AMATS planning area.
+The CAC shall provide a public forum for and advisory reports to other AMATS committees and groups and officials in its review and consideration of public comments and recommendations on suggested transportation and air quality plans and programs.

-The focus of the Citizens Advisory Committee (CAC) is to provide transparency and a community perspective.
+The focus of the Community Advisory Committee (CAC) is to provide transparency and a community perspective.
 The CAC is responsible for advising the AMATS Policy Committee regarding plans, programs and activities to determine consistency with current policies of AMATS; makes recommendations on transportation policies; and other activities as directed by the AMATS Policy Committee.